fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 5. if he is worse than that, called marid or demon.
 6. Ifrit, if he is worse than that and strong (al-Shibli, 1985).

 In general, the pagan believe that jinn have hidden powers, giving some benefit and harassment.
-As Allah says in Sura Saba’ verse 41:
+As Allah says in the Quran:

     They will say, "Exalted are You!
 You, [O Allah], are our benefactor not them.
 Rather, they used to worship the jinn; most of them were believers in them."
+    Quran, surah Saba (Sheeba) 34:41

 Similarly in Sura al-Jinn verse 6, Allah explains that most pagan seek help and protection to jinn.
 In view of them there is collaboration between man and poets of jinn which they can produce beautiful poetry to listen to (Shihab, 2002)